merative/acd-containers/src/pages/configeditor/download_openshift.md

   - where `<hostname>` is the hostname of the custom ACD instance, e.g. `us-south.wh-acd.cloud.ibm.com`

 ACD Hosts must be indexed in the properties file using `com_ibm_watson_health_car_acd_host_{index}` as the beginning of their property name.
 The index must start at "3".
 The properties are:
-- The `_label` which is the name for the host that will be shown in the Configuration Editor
+- `_label` which is the name for the host that will be shown in the Configuration Editor
-- The `_url` which is what will be shown in the host description in the Configuration Editor
+- `_url` which is what will be shown in the host description in the Configuration Editor
-- The `_proxy` which is the proxy you have configured in your `ssl.conf` file detailed in the section Installation and Configuration of Prerequisite Software in order to allow requests to the hosts and avoid CORS errors
+- `_proxy` which is the proxy you have configured in your `ibm-wh-acd-ce/crtg/chart/crtg/rev-proxy.conf` file mentioned in Step 1 in this section
-- The `_phi` which is either true or false based on whether this ACD Host can support protected health information
+- `_phi` which is either true or false based on whether this ACD Host can support protected health information
-- The `_auth` which specifies the type of authentication the host requires.
+- `_auth` which specifies the type of authentication the host requires.
 The three possible authentication types are:
    - APIKey: Used for cloud hosts.
 It will prompt the user to enter their API Key, and then use the identity server specified in the properties file in the field `com_ibm_watson_health_car_identity_server` (default is `https://iam.cloud.ibm.com/identity/token`) in order to request a bearer token using the API Key the user entered.
-   - Bearer: Used for an ACD Container Edition host, and will prompt the user for their Bearer token to the ACD Container Edition and expire every 24 hours
+   - Bearer: Used for an ACD Container Edition host, and will prompt the user for their Bearer token to the ACD Container Edition and expire every 24 hours.
-   - Leaving the field blank: Used for no authentication if the host does not require any authentication
+   - Leaving the field blank: Used for no authentication if the host does not require any authentication.

 ## Backing up Your Data

-All configuration data such as cartridges, flows, dictionaries, filters, etc. are stored in the storage setup as part of the ACD prerequisites.
-The recommendation is to use file-based storage via a PVC.
-Backup of this storage is implementation specific.
+All configuration data such as cartridges, flows, dictionaries, filters, etc., are stored in the storage set up as part of the ACD [prerequisites](/configeditor/download_openshift/#prerequisites).
+The recommendation is to use file-based storage via a persistent volume claim (PVC).
+Backup of this storage is implementation-specific.
 It is recommended to have at least daily backups in case a restore is needed.

 ## Updating ACD Configuration Editor

 To update to a newer version of the ACD Configuration Editor follow these steps:

-1. Backup any customizations in:
+1. Back up any customizations in:
   - `ibm-wh-acd-ce/crtg/chart/crtg/rev-proxy.conf`
   - `ibm-wh-acd-ce/crtg/chart/crtg/values.yaml`
 2. Download the latest project and unpack it as above.